 (b) Respondents shall have reasonable access to their case file maintained in University Housing prior to and during the Disciplinary Conference.
 The case file consists of materials received or generated by University Housing that are considered relevant to the misconduct charge.

 (c) Respondents may accept responsibility to the charges against them.
 The University Housing decision-maker who meets with the respondent will assess the information provided from the respondent and other sources relevant to sanctioning, and then determine a sanction.

-(d) Where a respondent denies responsibility, the respondent shall have an opportunity to respond to the information presented and call relevant witnesses.
+(d) Where a respondent denies responsibility, the respondent shall have an opportunity to respond to the information presented and to call relevant witnesses.
 Respondents are expected to answer questions concerning their conduct.
-If the respondent refuses to answer questions, a decision will be made based upon the information available.
+If the respondent refuses to answer a question, a decision will be made based upon the information in the record.

-(h) If the respondent fails to appear for the Disciplinary Conference after proper notice, the conference will proceed without the respondent and a decision will be made based upon the information available.
+(h) If the respondent fails to appear for the Disciplinary Conference after proper notice, the conference will proceed without the respondent and a decision will be made based upon the information available in the record.

 (i) Charges against multiple students involved in the same incident may be heard in a single Disciplinary Conference only if each respondent consents to such a proceeding.

 (j) If the respondent is found responsible for a violation of the Code or Community Standards, information on appeal procedures will be provided to the student with the decision letter.

 All findings of responsibility will result in the creation of a file that becomes part of the student’s record.
 Students are required to comply with all sanctions issued by any decision-maker or hearing body.
 Failure to comply with sanctions constitutes a new violation and will result in further disciplinary action.
 One or more of the sanctions listed below may be imposed for violations of the Code or Community Standards: